+'''

 ; This #IF({mode[fix]}<2)(is a bug,bug is fixed).

+'''

-8.2.16 Revision history
+8.2.17 Revision history

-Ver- Changes sion 7.2 Added the dot (.) and colon (:) directives for specifying comments over multiple lines 7.1 Added support for specifying that numeric values in instruction operands and DEFB, DEFM, DEFS and DEFW statements be rendered as negative numbers 7.0 Added the > directive for preserving non-entry blocks; added support for preserving 'inverted' characters (with bit 7 set); the byte value in an S directive may be left blank 4.5 Added support for specifying character values in DEFS statements 4.4 Added support for specifying that numeric values in instruction operands be rendered as characters or in a specific base; added support for specifying character values in DEFW statements 4.3 Added the @ directive, the N directive and support for block start comments 4.2 Added the L directive and support for preserving the location of @ignoreua directives 3.7 Added support for binary numbers; added support for specifying the base of numeric values in DEFB, DEFM, DEFS and DEFW statements; added the s and S directives and support for DEFS statements with non-zero byte values 3.6 Added support for preserving blank comments that span two or more instructions 3.1.4 Added support for DEFB and DEFM statements that contain both strings and bytes 2.4 Added support for non-block ASM directives 2.2 Added support for the notation in DEFB, DEFM, DEFS and DEFW statement length lists 2.1.2 Added support for DEFM, DEFS and DEFW statement lengths 2.1.1 Added the M directive 2.1 Added support for DEFB statement lengths 2.0.6 Added support for hexadecimal numbers 1.0.7 Added support for block titles, block descriptions, register values, mid-block comments, block end com- ments, sub-block types and instruction-level comments
+Ver- Changes sion 8.7 Added support to the M directive for applying its comment to each instruction in its range 7.2 Added the dot (.) and colon (:) directives for specifying comments over multiple lines 7.1 Added support for specifying that numeric values in instruction operands and DEFB, DEFM, DEFS and DEFW statements be rendered as negative numbers 7.0 Added the > directive for preserving non-entry blocks; added support for preserving 'inverted' characters (with bit 7 set); the byte value in an S directive may be left blank 4.5 Added support for specifying character values in DEFS statements 4.4 Added support for specifying that numeric values in instruction operands be rendered as characters or in a specific base; added support for specifying character values in DEFW statements 4.3 Added the @ directive, the N directive and support for block start comments 4.2 Added the L directive and support for preserving the location of @ignoreua directives 3.7 Added support for binary numbers; added support for specifying the base of numeric values in DEFB, DEFM, DEFS and DEFW statements; added the s and S directives and support for DEFS statements with non-zero byte values 3.6 Added support for preserving blank comments that span two or more instructions 3.1.4 Added support for DEFB and DEFM statements that contain both strings and bytes 2.4 Added support for non-block ASM directives 2.2 Added support for the notation in DEFB, DEFM, DEFS and DEFW statement length lists 2.1.2 Added support for DEFM, DEFS and DEFW statement lengths 2.1.1 Added the M directive 2.1 Added support for DEFB statement lengths 2.0.6 Added support for hexadecimal numbers 1.0.7 Added support for block titles, block descriptions, register values, mid-block comments, block end com- ments, sub-block types and instruction-level comments